 - Q: What is IDAPEL Essential Training?

-- A: The IDAPEL Essential training is a 2-day French-language workshop.
-IDAPEL Essential Workshop is designed to provide an in-depth understanding of the conceptual and empirical foundations of IDAPEL as well as comprehensive practice in the administration and scoring of all the current IDAPEL measures for grades K – 5.
-This practitioner model supports individuals using IDAPEL in their school/school district.
-In addition to classroom teachers, attendees should include any bilingual school staff including administrative staff, district school psychologists, school aides and other resource personnel invested in student reading outcomes and who could be involved collecting school data three times per year.
+- A: The IDAPEL Essential training is available as a pre-recorded online training.
+The workshop is designed to provide an in-depth understanding of the conceptual and empirical foundations of IDAPEL as well as comprehensive practice in the administration and scoring of the measures.
+This practitioner model supports individuals using IDAPEL in their school or school district.
+If you are interested in registering for the IDAPEL Essential training, email us at email@example.com.

-- Q: How can I access the measures?
+- Q: How can I access the IDAPEL Materials?

 - A: After completing the IDAPEL Essential training you will get access to a site where you can download electronic copies of the IDAPEL materials for printing.
 We currently have IDAPEL materials available for grades K - 5, with progress monitoring materials available for some measures.

 - Q: Have the IDAPEL benchmark goals been established?

 - A: Preliminary benchmark goals are available for IDAPEL for kindergarten, first and second grade.
 We have conducted validation studies for IDAPEL with both native French speakers in eastern Canada and students learning French as a second-language in both eastern and western Canada.
 There are separate benchmark goals for each group of students.